 Often you come across an aesthetically pleasing poster on the Internet with a fancy font.
-Or, an Internet magazine with a font that stands out from the rest but not quite makes out the name of the font.
+Or an Internet magazine with a font that stands out from the rest but not quite makes out the font’s name.

 You may want to use it for your project or assignment that lacks certain sass.
 Fortunately, there are several easy methods to identify fonts from an image, website, etc.

 How to Identify fonts from Images, PDF Documents, and more